(Layout and typography reference) Paper Magazine

 The World's Gross Demostic Product during the Financial Crisis

 Source: The Economist

 The world's gross demostic product, which means "the monetary value of all the finished goods and services produced within a country's borders in a specific time period" went to it's all time low since the great depression in the 1920s.
-The entire world was effected by this crisis and the only way these banks coped with their diasters was to either declare bankruptcy or ask their governments to bail them out.
-But the ones who were truly effected by this are the ones who paid for morgages and invested all their assets in banks.
-But, maintaining all of their savings to get higher interests and protecting their assets (homes, cars, businesses etc..) by banks only made their situations worse, because the banks lost everything and the entire system crashed down, which made their investments go with the end.
+The entire world was effected by this crisis and the only way these banks coped with their disasters was to either declare bankruptcy or ask their governments to bail them out.
+But the ones who were truly effected by this are the ones who paid for mortgages and invested all their assets in banks.
+But, maintaining all of their savings to get higher interests and protecting their assets (homes, cars, businesses etc..) by banks only made their situations worse, because the banks lost everything and the entire system crashed down, which made their investments and finance go with the wind.
 However, that created a bigger problem other than people committing suicide and being thrown in jail for not being able to pay their debts, many of them ended up jobless and in poverty.
 Which ultimately made the entire power of the economy shift more to the 1%, and the rest of the people aren't able to contribute to the economy at all.